-35.1 COMP.
+40.1 COMP.
 Tester On Off.

-If "On" is chosen a trace and a readout display "Component Tester" will appear.
+If "On" is chosen analog mode is selected automatically.
+A trace and a readout display "Component Tester" will appear.

 In this mode the 4 mm connectors labelled "COMPONENT TESTER" become the measuring input.
 See also the chapter "Component Tester".